leo66632/Walmart_Challenge/README.md

 **Assumptions:**
 1. Reservation request that comes earlier has higher priority.
 That is to say, when a new request cannot be accommodate, the program will deny the request rather than modify prior reservations to fit the new one.
 2. If a request cannot be accommodated, the program simply skip it with a declining message.
 Then, the program move on and handle later requests.
-3. For public safety, we maintain a buffer of three seats and one row for each occupied seat.
+3. For public safety, the program maintains a buffer of three seats and one row for each occupied seat.
 This is illustrated below:
     X X X X X X X
     X X X O X X X
     X X X X X X X